 Where can I find my favorite uni-ball pen?

 Most office supply, super store, discount, drug, and grocery stores carry many uni-ball pens.
-Here’s a link to several of those retailers.
-If you still can’t find your favorite, our Customer Service will help you—submit a question using the contact form or send us a message on Facebook.
+If you can’t find your favorite, our Customer Service team will help you — submit a question using the contact form or send us a message on Facebook.

 I just got a new uni-ball pen.
 What’s the waxy material on its point?